zacfukuda/universal-app-react-router/README.md

 # Simple Universal React App with React Router & Express.js

-*Published August 1st, 2017*
+*Published August 1, 2017*
+*Updated August 12, 2017*

 This repository is a sample code of the very, very simple Universal React Application, using [React Router](https://github.com/ReactTraining/react-router) version 4 and Express.js.

 The official tutorial will be available at [https://www.mokuji.me](https://www.mokuji.me) shortly.

 ## Motivation
-1. Centralized Routes
+1. **Centralized Routes**
-⋅⋅⋅ With the support of [React Router Config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config), all routes are managed in `src/routes.js`, and the rendering code was optimized.
+	With the support of [React Router Config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config), all routes are managed in `src/routes.js`, and the rendering code was optimized.
 This also enbles us to render data components on the server.
-2. Server-side Rendering with Fetch Data
+2. **Server-side Rendering with Fetch Data**
-⋅⋅⋅ Rather than the data are not pre-defined as a variable inside Javascript file, the app fetches `books` data which is saved as in JSON file and renders data component on both front and server side.
+	Rather than the data are not pre-defined as a variable inside Javascript file, the app fetches `books` data which is saved as in JSON file and renders data component on both front and server side.

 ## Pages
 This app has the following pages.